-CTX-8371 is a bispecific antibody that binds to both PD-1 and PD-L1, the targets of well-known and widely used checkpoint inhibitor antibodies and in addition acts via differentiated mechanism-of-action that involves cleavage of cell surface PD-1.
+CTX-8371 is a bispecific antibody that binds to both PD-1 and PD-L1, the targets of well-known and widely used checkpoint inhibitor antibodies.
 Preclinical studies demonstrate that CTX-8371 has the ability to outperform PD-1, PD-L1, and combinations of the two to activate T-cells in in vitro assays.
 In mouse xenografts, treatment with CTX-8371 led to significantly greater tumor growth control and longer survival than treatment with a PD-1 inhibitor alone, a PD-L1 inhibitor alone or the combination of PD-1 and PD-L1 inhibitors.

 We completed our first GMP manufacturing campaign for CTX-8371 in the second quarter of 2022.
 IND-enabling studies on CTX-8371, including GLP toxicology studies in non-human primates were completed in the first quarter of 2023.
-We are currently targeting an IND submission for CTX-8371 to the FDA in the third quarter of 2023 and initiating a clinical trial in the fourth quarter of 2023.
+We are currently targeting an IND submission for CTX-8371 to the FDA in the third quarter of 2023 and initiating a clinical trial in the second half of 2023.